josh-ashkinaze/plurals/README.md

 Other
 ```

-Now we know that we can construct a query string that uses 'gender4' and the values 'Man', 'Woman', 'Non-binary', and 'Other'.
+Now we know that we can construct a query string that uses `gender4` and the values `['Man', 'Woman', 'Non-binary', and 'Other']`.

 Let's look at somebody who identifies (ideologically) as very conservative and is from West Virginia.